sohv/scorj/README.md

-# ScoRJ
+# Scorj

-A resume scoring and analysis tool that evaluates resumes against the LinkedIn job using AI (GPT 4o).
+Score your resume against the job description and know the resume-job fit using AI.

 ## Features